 In times of radical social change such as the 1970’s in America, some individuals may disconnect their psychic and economic ties to mainstream society so they may pledge total allegiance to sects that offer alternative social and political views.
 When the grandiosity of a sectarian leader merges with delusions of persecution and paranoia, the result is often religious violence.
 Due to the complexity of the Jonestown tragedy, no single factor can be cited as the cause of the tragic outcome.

 Jones was often left to care for himself from an early age.
 While most of his peers in Indiana were fair haired and light skinned, Jones’ appearance was rather different.
 He lived a painful childhood as a loner and outcast.
 He described the anguish and anger that it caused him: “I was ready to kill by the third grade, I mean, I was so fucking aggressive and hostile, I was ready to kill.
 Nobody gave me any love, any understanding.”

-As an adult Jones had the following paranoid believes:
+As an adult Jones had the following paranoid beliefs: